CEO Sleepout raises a record $2m for homelessness support

 On 23 June, business and community leaders throughout Queensland traded their warm beds for the cold ground in support of the 2022 Vinnies CEO Sleepout.

 This year’s Sleepout was the most successful in the event’s 13-year history in Queensland, raising more than $2 million towards housing and homelessness support – a truly tremendous result!

-The Brisbane Sleepout event was held for the first time at the Riverstage, while the Gold Coast team returned to the CBUS Super Stadium in Robina, smashing their their fundraising target of $500,000 by more than $650,000!
+The Brisbane Sleepout event was held for the first time at the Riverstage, while the Gold Coast team returned to the CBUS Super Stadium in Robina, raising more than $650,000 and smashing their their fundraising target of $500,000!

 2022 also marked the first year an official event has been held at the Sunshine Coast, where participants slept the night on the beach sands of the Noosa Heads Surf Life Saving Club.